akaihola/graylint/README.rst

 How does it work?
 =================

-Darker takes a ``git diff`` of your Python files, records which lines of current files have been edited or added since the last commit.
+Graylint runs linters in two different revisions of your repository, records which lines of current files have been edited or added, and tracks which lines they correspond to in the older revision.
-It then runs Black_ and notes which chunks of lines were reformatted.
-Finally, only those reformatted chunks on which edited lines fall (even partially) are applied to the edited file.

-Also, in case the ``--isort`` option was specified, isort_ is run on each edited file before applying Black_.
-Similarly, each linter requested using the `--lint <command>` option is run, and only those linting messages are displayed which appeared after the modifications to the source code files, or which were there already before but now fall on modified lines.
+It then filters out any linter errors which appear in both revisions on matching lines.
+Finally, only remaning errors in the newer revision are displayed.

 License